eugenelee123/cpsc583_project/README.md

-# Diagnosing Common Reasons for Car Failure
+# Diagnosing Common Reasons for Car Failure Using Prolog

 ## Goal:
 Our object is to create an expert system, our expert being a car mechanic, and encode his or her knowledge with Prolog.
 The expert system will diagnose many reasons why cars fail to start.